Lennard-Jones fluid

 \[E_{ij} (r) = 4 \epsilon_{ij} \left[ \left( \dfrac{\sigma_{ij}}{r} \right)^{12} - \left( \dfrac{\sigma_{ij}}{r} \right)^{6} \right], ~ \text{for} ~ r < r_c,\]

-where \(r\) is the inter-particles distance, \(\epsilon_{ij}\) the depth of potential well that sets the interaction strength, and \(\sigma_{ij}\) the distance parameter, or particle effective size.
+where \(r\) is the inter-particle distance, \(\epsilon_{ij}\) is the depth of potential well that sets the interaction strength, and \(\sigma_{ij}\) is the distance parameter or particle effective size.
 Here, the indexes ij refer to the particle types i and j.

 About Lennard-Jones potential